ProjectAthenia/mobile/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.8.0

+Another big one!
+This version adds the organization creation process, and it also fixes a big design flaw with loading the logged in user that has existed in the code base since the beginning.
+To apply this update complete the following steps.

+### User Load Change

+The user service is now automatically loading the user off the server in situations where the service does not already have the user cached.
+This means that the getMe function now returns a promise instead of user|null, which will have a rippling affect through every application.
+To complete the core update make sure to update the following paths.

+* src/app/pages/contacts/contacts.page.ts - The ngOnInit function has been updated for the new me loading.
+* src/app/pages/subscription/subscription.page.spec.ts - The storage provider needs to be added to the providers array
+* src/app/pages/thread/thread.page.spec.ts - The storage provider needs to be added to the providers array
+* src/app/pages/thread/thread.page.ts - The ngOnInit function has been updated for the new me loading.
+* src/app/pages/threads/threads.page.ts - The ngOnInit function has been updated for the new me loading.
+* src/app/pages/user/user.page.ts - The ngOnInit function has been updated for the new me loading.
+* src/app/services/user.service.ts - Added a new meObserver, and rewrote getMe request.
+* src/app/services/user.service.spec.ts - Added default provides for now injected services.
+* src/environments/environment.ts - Added new organization setting
+* src/environments/environment.prod.ts - Updated for proper environment settings

+### Organization Management Feature

+Two pages have been added that allow for someone to create organization, as well as a new blank page that can behave as an organization dashboard.

+* src/app/app-routing.module.ts - Registered new routes for the newly created pages
+* src/app/models/organization/ - New path
+* src/app/models/user/role.ts - New roles declared
+* src/app/models/user/user.ts - Organization manager relation added
+* src/app/pages/organization-creation/ - New Path
+* src/app/pages/organization-dashboard/ - New Path
+* src/app/providers/requests/auth/auth.ts - The organization me data is now being expanded in the initial information request.
+* src/app/providers/requests/organization/ - New Path
+* src/app/providers/requests/requests.ts - Organization requests registered
+* src/app/providers/requests/requests.spec.ts - Organization requests now tested
+* src/app/services/organization.service.spec.ts - New Path
+* src/app/services/organization.service.ts - New Path

+### Mixed Updates

+These files contain changes that require that both of the previous updates to have been completed

+* src/app/app.component.html - Links have been added to the organization management areas
+* src/app/app.component.spec.ts - The RequestsProvider needs to be added to the provides array
+* src/app/app.component.ts - The logged in user is now loaded before we go to the home page, the new me subscriber is now connected, and a number of new organization related functions have been added.

 ## 0.7.1

 Bug fixes!
 A number of bugs were found that have been fixed now.
 To apply these fixes, copy over the following files.